Editing III: Using external tools

 numeral.
 In that case, Microsoft Excel will treat it as a number.
 This

-will cause issues when importing back to rezonateR
+will cause issues when importing back to rezonateR, so you

 need to manually mark it as a string by adding a ` to the beginning of